TorinFelton/TorinFelton/README.md

 # About Me
+hi :D
-I'm a 3rd year BSc Computer Science student at The University of Manchester.
-I've been programming as a hobby for a few years, building projects on here for fun.
+I've just graduated from The University of Manchester with a BSc in Computer Science.
+I've been programming as a hobby for quite a while, occasionally building projects on here for fun.
+I've largely stopped uploading public projects here unless I find them particularly interesting.
+I like to maintain a diverse range of projects as the real passion I have is for fast-paced learning and a continuously challenging project.

 I will be joining Optiver as a software engineer in November 2024.

-That said, I still like to maintain a diverse range of projects as the real passion I have is for fast-paced learning and a continuously challenging project.

 # Favourite Projects